DIYables/DIYables_MicroPython_LCD_I2C/README.md

 Features
 ----------------------------
-* Works with any hardware plaform that supports MicroPython such as Raspberry Pi Pico, ESP32, Micro:bit...
+* Works with any hardware platform that supports MicroPython such as Raspberry Pi Pico, ESP32, Micro:bit...

 Available Examples
 ----------------------------